We have seen how the key attitude that defines leadership is the ability to see a problem as an opportunity.

 - Chance, Synchronicity, or Serendipity

-We can all increase our serendipity by taking five minutes at the end of each day to remember what has gone well that day.
-This gets us into the habit of noticing what is going well (instead of just problems), which makes us more likely to spot new opportunities when they arise.
+We can all increase this attitude by taking five minutes at the end of each day to remind ourselves of what has gone well that day.
+(Just set an alarm on your phone.)
+This gets us into the habit of noticing the good things (instead of just the problems), which makes us more likely to spot new opportunities when they arise.